yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yugabyted.md

 --bootstrap_done
 : Indicates that you have completed [bootstrapping](#bootstrap-databases-for-xcluster) of databases.
-: Using this flag means the complete DB schema, objects and data (if any) has been copied from source to target.
+: Using this flag indicates that the complete database schema, objects, and data (if any) have been copied from source to target.
 Any changes made to source after `yugabyted xcluster add_to_replication` command will be reflected on the target.

 #### status